PBS News Hour

-The PBS News Hour, previously stylized as the PBS NewsHour, is the news division of PBS and an American daily evening television news program broadcast on over 350 PBS member stations since October 20, 1975.
-It airs seven nights a week, and is known for its in-depth coverage of issues and current events.
-Since January 2, 2023, the one-hour weekday editions have been anchored by Amna Nawaz and Geoff Bennett.
-The 30-minute weekend editions that premiered on September 7, 2013, branded as PBS News Weekend, have been anchored by John Yang since December 31, 2022.
+PBS News Hour (previously stylized as PBS NewsHour) is an American daily evening television news program broadcast on more than 350 PBS member stations since October 20, 1975.
+The nightly broadcast is known for its in-depth coverage of important issues and current events.
+The hourlong weekday editions have been anchored by Amna Nawaz and Geoff Bennett since January 2, 2023.
+The half-hour PBS News Weekend editions were anchored by John Yang from December 31, 2022, to January 11, 2026.

-The broadcasts are produced by PBS member station WETA-TV in Washington, D.C., and originates from its studio facilities in Arlington County, Virginia.
-Since 2019, news updates inserted into the weekday broadcasts targeted for viewers in the Western United States, online, and late at night have been anchored by Stephanie Sy, originating from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
+Broadcasts are produced by PBS member station WETA-TV in Washington, D.C., from its studio facilities in Arlington, Virginia.
+From 2019 to 2025, news updates inserted into the weekday broadcasts targeted viewers in the Western United States and online have been anchored by Stephanie Sy, originating from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 Additional production facilities for the program are based in San Francisco and Denver.
 The program is a collaboration between WETA-TV and PBS member station WNET in New York City, along with KQED in San Francisco, KETC in St. Louis, and WTTW in Chicago.

 The program debuted in 1975 as The Robert MacNeil Report before being renamed The MacNeil/Lehrer Report one year later.
 It was anchored by Robert MacNeil from WNET's studios and Jim Lehrer from WETA's studios.
 In 1983, the show was rebranded as The MacNeil/Lehrer NewsHour, and then The NewsHour with Jim Lehrer following MacNeil's departure in 1995.
 It was then renamed to its current PBS NewsHour title in 2009, two years before Lehrer left in 2011.
 Originally, the program only aired on weekdays before weekend editions began in 2013.
 Production of the weekend broadcasts were solely produced by WNET, before the New York City station transferred all of its PBS NewsHour involvement to WETA in April 2022.

 History

 Ownership

 In September 1981, production of the program was taken over by MacNeil/Lehrer Productions, a partnership between Robert MacNeil, Jim Lehrer, and Gannett; the latter sold its stake in the production company in 1986.
-John C. Malone's Liberty Media bought a 67% controlling equity stake in MacNeil/Lehrer Productions in 1994, but MacNeil and Lehrer retained editorial control.
-In 2014, MacNeil/Lehrer Productions, owned by MacNeil, Lehrer, and Liberty Media announced its donation, as NewsHour Productions LLC, to WETA-TV as a nonprofit subsidiary.
+John C. Malone's Liberty Media bought a 67 percent controlling equity stake in MacNeil/Lehrer Productions in 1994, but MacNeil and Lehrer retained editorial control.
+In 2014, MacNeil/Lehrer Productions, owned by MacNeil, Lehrer, and Liberty Media, announced the donation of the company to WETA-TV to become a nonprofit subsidiary of WETA-TV under the name NewsHour Productions LLC.